alf45tar/Pedalino/README.md

 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
 - 10 banks of 16 controllers each (up to 8 controllers for lite version)
 - MIDI output via USB MIDI or classic MIDI OUT connector (only one in lite version)
-- Send the following MIDI events: Program Change, Control Code or Note On/Off
+- Send the following MIDI events: Program Change, Control Code, Note On/Off or Pitch Bend
-- MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank.
+- MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank
+- Switch debouncing and analog noise suppression without decreasing responsiveness
 - Invert polarity via software
 - Individual calibration of expression pedals: manual or automatic
 - Tranform a linear expression pedal into log expression pedal and vice versa